Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Asymptotics of the cumulants of the zeros counting measure

-From the Hermite Genocchi formula \ref{Lemma07} and Lemma \ref{Lemma16}, we observe that the coefficients of the matrix $\Sigma_\infty^\I(\x_A)$ are bounded by $\|g\|_\infty$.
+From the Hermite Genocchi formula \ref{Lemmater07} and Lemma \ref{Lemmater16}, we observe that the coefficients of the matrix $\Sigma_\infty^\I(\x_A)$ are bounded by $\|g\|_\infty$.
 It remains to prove the uniform positiveness of $\det \Sigma_\infty^\I(\x_A)$ on $\Delta_{\I,\eta}$. \jump

 The covariance function of $f_\infty$ decreases to zero by assumption.
 Since for Gaussian vectors, decorrelation implies independence, one see that the process $f_\infty$ is weakly mixing, which in turn implies ergodicity.
-By Maruyama theorem (see \cite{Mar49}), the spectral measure $\mu_\infty$ of of $f_\infty$ has no atoms.
-It is then a standard fact that this observation implies the non-degeneracy condition \eqref{eq:20}, and Lemma \ref{Lemma17} implies that the Gaussian vector $(f_\infty)_\I[\x_A]$ is also non-degenerate for $\x_A\in \Delta_{\I,\eta}$.\jump We prove the uniform lower bound for $\x_A\in\Delta_{\I,\eta}$ by induction on the size of the set $A$.
+By Maruyama theorem (see \cite{Mar49}), the spectral measure $\mu_\infty$ of $f_\infty$ has no atoms.
+It is then a standard fact that this observation implies the non-degeneracy condition \eqref{eqter:20}, and Lemma \ref{Lemmater17} implies that the Gaussian vector $(f_\infty)_\I[\x_A]$ is also non-degenerate for $\x_A\in \Delta_{\I,\eta}$.\jump We prove the uniform lower bound for $\x_A\in\Delta_{\I,\eta}$ by induction on the size of the set $A$.
 If $|A| = 1$ it reduces to the fact that the process $f_\infty$ is non-degenerate.
 Assume that the property is true for every strict subset $B$ of $A$.
-For another partition $\J$ of $A$ such that $\J\succeq \I$, and $\varepsilon>0$, we define the subset
+Let $\J$ be another partition of $A$ such that $\J\succeq \I$, and $\varepsilon>0$.
+Following Equation \eqref{eqter:22} we introduce

 We can assume that $T_\varepsilon \geq |A|\eta$.
 In that case, one has